St Bees School history

 The School owes its existence to Edmund Grindal, Archbishop of York (1570 -1575) and of Canterbury (1575 – 1583); he was born in the village about 1517 of yeoman farmer stock.

-Called the “Free Grammar School”, the School was to provide education for boys born in Cumberland and Westmorland, who were able to pass an educational test.
+Called the “Free Grammar School”, the School provided education for boys born in Cumberland and Westmorland, who were able to pass an educational test.
 The School would be administered by seven governors, one of whom was to be the provost of Queen’s College, Oxford, who would appoint the Schoolmaster at a salary of £20 per year.
 The term “free” meant it was free of Church juristriction – as opposed to many contemporary schools which were often attached to Cathedrals or Colleges – not that it cost nothing to attend.
 The school was to be built at a cost of £366.3s.4d. and endowed with annual revenues of £50.